Do I have to book to come to the farm?

 Are you open all the time?

 We are open at weekends and school holidays only.
-In term time we are open to schools groups too.

 What shall we wear?

 We are a fully outdoor attraction.
 Please dress for the weather and temperature before you leave the house.
 Suitable outdoor clothing and footwear is essential.
 Our paths are gravel and some play areas are on grass.

 What activities are not included in the entry price?

 Where you see a £ icon, there is an extra charge.
 You can pay as you go around the farm.

 Yes you can – although we don’t advise hand feeding our animals.
 Please place the animal feed in their buckets provided around the farm.
 Please make sure that children are supervised when feeding animals and wash hands with soap and water after contact with animals.

 We have various hand wash stations around the farm plus hand gel pumps which visitors can use to sanitise hands.
 We advise that hand gels are only used as a measure in between hand washing.
 Soap and water must be used before eating food.
 Please ensure that very young children avoid contact with animals if you are unsure that they can keep their hands out of mouths.